December 18 2012 » Media Releases

 Historic protection for BC’s Sacred Headwaters Announced

-Contact - Melyssa Rubino, melyssa@forestethicsadvocacy.org, 604-331-6201, ext 227
+FOR IMMEDIATE RELEASE - 18 DECEMBER 2012Contact - Melyssa Rubino, melyssa@forestethicsadvocacy.org, 604-331-6201, ext 227

 Historic protection for BC’s Sacred Headwaters Announced: Major victory in campaign that puts local communities over corporate profit